centenohugo/Automatic-Snake-with-ML-techniques/README.md

 - This project combines Python and Weka (Waikato Environment for Knowledge Analysis).
 - Python is used to define the logic and display of the game.
 As well to wwrite and store the dataset latter used for classification.
 - Weka is used to generate classification models based on the stored data.
+- The original Snake game was coded by José Luis Perán, UC3M teacher.

 ### Brief description of the project:
 The aim of this project was to automatize the movement of the snake game to optimize the score.